LongPotato/Hangman/lib/README.md

 #Hangman Game

-A simple 5 to 12 character command line hangman game.
+A simple 5 to 12 characters command line hangman game.

 Greate practice for serialization and working with files in Ruby